Shipping with this method takes 3-5 days

 Side Effects and Safety

-- Injection-site redness, itching, mild pain, or swelling
+- Injection site reactions: redness, itching, mild swelling

 Compare With Alternatives